 1.How is autism diagnosed?

-Autism is diagnosed by qualified professionals, such as psychologists, pediatricians or psychiatrists, who have expertise in autism spectrum disorder.
-The diagnosis is made based on a comprehensive assessment that considers an individual’s developmental history, current behaviors, and observations of their social communication and interaction.
+Autism is diagnosed by qualified professionals, such as psychologists, paediatricians or psychiatrists, who have expertise in autism spectrum disorder.
+The diagnosis is made based on a comprehensive assessment that considers an individual’s developmental history, current behaviours, and observations of their social communication and interaction.
 There is no single medical test for autism.

 What does an autism assessment involve?